vanzel27/vanzel27/README.md

 **Hi, there! 👋**

-**My name is Vanzel D'silva and I’m a Computer Science grad student at Clark University with prior experience as a Software Engineer at Gbytes and QA Engineer at Montran.
+**My name is Vanzel D'silva and I’m a Computer Science grad student at Clark University with prior experience as a Software Engineer at IpserLab, Gbytes and QA Engineer at Montran.
 I enjoy building full stack web applications with **JavaScript**, **Java**, **React**, and **Node.js**, and I’m passionate about improving performance and user experience.**

 **I hope to keep growing as a developer.
 Let’s connect!**